GODINME/NBIT209-Course-Page/README.md

 - [leetcode](https://leetcode.com/)

 ## Practical Lab
-If time permit us our Applied lab will focus on applying C++ in Systems Programming and Cloud Software Engineering
+If time permit us our Applied lab will focus on applying Data Structures and Algorithms with C++ in Systems Software Engineering and Cloud Software Engineering

 ### Under Systems Software Programming: we will explore
 - Kernel and system calls: How programs interact with the operating system, how to implement some system calls yourself in assembly